brave/browser-laptop/docs/state.md

     lastCheckTimestamp: boolean
   },
   settings: [{
-    startup-mode: string // One of: lastTime, homePage, newWindow }]
+    startup-mode: string, // One of: lastTime, homePage, newWindow
+    homepage: string // URL of the user's homepage
+  }]
 }
 ```